SPINLab/gi-minor-python-course-2019/README.md

 Dear GI Minor student,

-welcome to the Vrije Universiteit Python course.
+Welcome to the Vrije Universiteit Python course.
 In this course we'll take a small dive into the Python programming language.
-We'll cover some **basic programming concepts** and briefly delve into **spatial analysis and data mining** by way of scraping web pages.
+We'll cover some **basic programming concepts** and briefly delve into **data acquisition** by using API's.

-From previous iterations we've distilled that learning the basics isn't the challenge (anymore) due to the abundance of MOOCs and interactive online tutorials. **Rather, the question is: how do I craft useful scripts that solve real-world problems?**
+From previous iterations we've distilled that learning the basics isn't the challenge (anymore) due to the abundance of open online courses and interactive online tutorials. **Rather, the question is: how do I craft useful scripts that solve real-world problems?**

 Hence, we'll show you how to **apply your knowledge** to the challenges you'd like to **address day-to-day activities**.
 Along the way, we'll show you how to solve common Python-related problems, give you tips-and-tricks about finding help and expanding Python's capabilities with external modules.

 This course is extremely hands-on: **we don't have slides or extensive lecture notes; we'll only show and execute Python code**.
 We think we can get away with this approach only because you'll have done the bulk of the learning by the time you join us on Monday morning.

 Curious?
 Read on!

-## course overview
+## Course overview

-- introduction to Python
+- Introduction to Python
-- introduction to debugging
+- Introduction to debugging
-- getting help: introduction to StackOverflow and online documentation
+- Getting help: introduction to StackOverflow and online documentation
-- introduction to geospatial analysis with Shapely
+- Introduction to API access using the requests module
-- introduction to scraping with BeautifulSoup
+- Accessing the twitter API using the tweepy module

-## methodology and programme
+## Methodology and programme

 This course consists of a self-learning part and two hands-on workshops.
 Each workshop lasts a full day.
 Interactive lectures are planned for the mornings while the afternoons are filled with supervised practical assignments.

 The program is as follows:
  - self-study: [Python course on Codeacademy](https://www.codecademy.com/learn/python)
  - workshop I:
    - morning: interactive recap of Codeacademy material, introduction to spatial analysis